lfwa/carbontracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/lfwa/carbontracker/blob/master/LICENSE)

 ## About
-**carbontracker** is a tool for tracking and predicting the energy consumption and carbon footprint of training deep learning models.
+**carbontracker** is a tool for tracking and predicting the energy consumption and carbon footprint of training deep learning models as described in [Anthony et al.(2020)](https://arxiv.org/abs/2007.03051).

 ## Installation